Are you thinking about Argentina? Yeah, me too.

-Many nationalities will need to apply for an Argentinian visa prior to arriving.
+Some nationalities will need to apply for an Argentinian visa prior to arriving.
 Referring to the map below: those from the nations that are not blue or green will need to contact their local embassy before visiting Argentina.

-How to Travel in Argentina
+How to Get Around Argentina

 There are a limited amount of long-distance train routes available to those backpacking in Argentina.
 Most trains connect the larger eastern cities like Buenos Aires, Córdoba, and Mar del Plata.

 Hitchhiking in Argentina

-Drivers are usually more concerned about dealing with the treacherous roads and not about hitchhikers.
-Trying to find a ride in Patagonia in any season outside of summer would be a bleak and very uncomfortable experience.
+Drivers are usually more concerned about dealing with treacherous roads and not about picking up hippies.
+Trying to find a ride in Patagonia in any season outside of summer can be a bleak and very uncomfortable experience.